Table of Contents

 Once the backdrop is lit correctly it is then time to light the subject you are going to film.

-The subject should not have any colour that matches the colour of the backdrop.
+The subject should not have any color that matches the color of the backdrop.

 Light the subject from each side, make sure the subject is forward of any lights that are lighting the backdrop.

 A light targeted towards the back of the subject can also be used to obtain a good chroma key.

 Mount your camera on a tripod and take a test clip and review the footage.

 Once you are happy that your subject has a good key, you are ready to start filming.